rajabhishek9060/js-school-project-RajAbhishek/README.md

   - Use ES modules: separate `fetcher.ts`, `renderer.ts`, `modal.ts`, etc.
 - Add build scripts (tsc or via bundler) to compile TS → JS into a dist/ folder.
 - Verify the app still works in the browser using the compiled JS.

+## 📦 Task 5: React.
+Building Dynamic User Interfaces
+Adding React to the project for building dynamic user interfaces.
+### Features in this stage:
+- Rebuild the UI as a React application.
+- Bootstrap with Vite (React + TypeScript template).
+- Create components:
+  - `<Header>` (logo + theme switch).
+  - `<Timeline>` that maps over event data and renders `<EventMarker>`.
+  - `<EventMarker>` for each year/title dot.
+  - `<EventModal>` for detailed view (use React Portal if desired).
+  - Optional `<FilterPanel>` for future filters/bookmarks.
+- Implement state with hooks (useState, useEffect) to load data and control modal visibility.
+- Maintain styling: import your CSS or migrate to CSS Modules / styled-components.

+## 📦 Task 6: Web Accessibility – Designing for Everyone
+Adding accessibility features to ensure the app is usable by everyone, including those with disabilities.
+### Features in this stage:
+- Ensure your app is accessible for users with disabilities.
+- Add proper ARIA roles and attributes to elements:
+  - Make sure that modal is accessible (either use role="dialog" on the modal or use `<dialog>` tag that has good browser support now).
+  - aria-current or similar on the active timeline marker.
+  - ...
+- Manage focus:
+  - Trap focus inside the modal when open.
+  - Return focus to the triggering marker on close.
+- Ensure keyboard navigation:
+  - Timeline markers reachable via Tab/Arrow keys.
+  - Modal closable via Esc.
+- Verify colour contrast meets WCAG AA (contrast ratio ≥4.5:1 for text).
+- Ensure other WCAG requirements are met.
+- Document your accessibility changes in ACCESSIBILITY.md.